 We can optionally offer a stability study and also a copy number determination, if desired.

 What additional service options are available for GMP production cell lines?

-We can additionally offer protein purification from fed-batch production and a variety of protein analysis services (e.g. mass spectrometry, protein sequencing, HP-SEC) as well as metabolite analyses during fed-batch small scale production.
+We can additionally offer development of the Downstream Processing (DSP), protein purification from fed-batch production and a variety of protein analysis services (e.g. mass spectrometry, protein sequencing, HP-SEC) as well as metabolite analyses during fed-batch small scale production.

 What is the timeline for the development of CHOvolution® cell lines?